rillonline/writing/kearsarge/kearsarge.md

 investigation," I said to Tara Lee as we sat over dinner in the employees canteen.

 "Aren't we used to that?"
-Tara Lee asked, cutting into her soy steak.
+Tara Lee asked, cutting into her non-meat steak.

 "Blake Redman is dead," I said.
 "Kearsarge is dead.
 You saw the threat made against me."